 That’s researcher Laura Lengnick who owns a climate risk management consulting firm.
 She recommends growing diverse types of food across the country.
 Then if crops in one region fail, we may get the same products from another area.

 And varying what’s grown within a region or farm can also help.
 Pests, moisture, and temperature changes can affect different crops in different ways.
-So a bad year for corn could be a good year for something else.Adjusting the what/where/when/how of farming in a changing climate.
-Click To Tweet
+So a bad year for corn could be a good year for something else.”Adjusting Click To Tweet

 So diversification may be key to keeping the world’s food supply stable as the climate changes.